✦ Rosetta Guide (MacOS)

-Starting in 2022, Adobe After Effects runs natively on Apple Silicon and while this is generally a good update in terms of preformance (Silicon being a powerhouse and successor over Apple's previous Intel Macs), it also poses the issue of outdated plugins not showing up.
-Do keep in mind only a small selection of plugins on our site are not m1+ supported, meaning this does not pose a big issue.
+Starting in 2022, Adobe After Effects runs natively on Apple Silicon and while this was a great update it terms of preformance (Silicon being a powerhouse and successor over Apple's previous Intel Macs), it also poses the slight issue of outdated plugins not loading.
+Read below to learn more information.

 "The following plugins are installed, but are not yet compatible with this version of After Effects...”